The Clutter-Free Holiday Gift Guide

 Here are some other ideas broken down into categories:

-Classes and lessons: e.g. cooking classes, music lessons, sports lessons
+Classes and lessons: e.g. cooking classes, music lessons, sports lessons, language classes, art classes, yoga membership

-Entertainment: e.g. movies, live theatre, escape rooms, virtual reality, winery/brewery tour, concert tickets
+Entertainment: e.g. movies, escape rooms, virtual reality, winery/brewery tour, concert tickets (likely in the future), customized photo book

-Subscriptions/memberships: e.g. magazines, food delivery/meal kits, art museums, wild animal adoption/sponsorship
+Subscriptions/memberships: e.g. magazines, food delivery/meal kits, wild animal adoption/sponsorship, streaming platforms, audio book platform, Rosetta Stone®or other language-learning software

-Food/drink: e.g. chocolates, bottle of wine/alcohol, home baked goods, dining experience
+Food/drink: e.g. chocolates, bottle of wine/alcohol, home baked goods, dining/takeout gift certificate, edible arrangement

 The gift of experience – it can go both ways